Engels And Mickey Mouse Science

 This is the case with certain types of draught beer such as draught stouts.
 In the case of these draught beers, which before dispensing also contain a mixture of dissolved nitrogen and carbon dioxide, the agitation is caused by forcing the beer under pressure through small holes in a restrictor in the tap.
 The surging mixture gradually settles to produce a very creamy head.
 [Wikipedia.]

-[Several possible replies to these counter-examples are considered in Note Four.]
+[Several possible objections to these awkward counter-examples have been considered in Note Four.]

-The problem is that this 'Law' is so vague and imprecise that it invites counter-examples like these.
-In that case, it's in the interests of dialecticians to be clear about what they mean -- if only to rule these out!
+Once again: the problem is that this 'Law' is so vague and imprecise that it positively invites counter-examples like these.
+In that case, it is in the interests of dialecticians to be clear about what they mean -- if only to rule these out and rescue Engels's theory from the trash can.
+It is no help at all blaming the messenger for pointing them out.

 What about the following?